SekeNikola/Library-Bookmarks-With-OOP/README.md

 # Library-Bookmarks-With-OOP

-This is Application for storing Books on local storage using OOP.
+This is Application is for storing Books on local storage using OOP.

 ## Usage